chrisdavidmills/rpi-school/scratch.md

 To do so:

 1. Make sure "Sprite1" is selected.
-2. Add blocks to the work area, just like so
+2. Add blocks to the work area, just like so:

 ![](ball-move.png)